malaskowski/aet-docker/README.md

 ### Updating instance
-You may update configuration files directly from your host (unless you use docker-machine, see workaround below).
+You may update configuration files directly from your host (unless you use docker-machine, see the workaround below).
 Karaf should automatically notice changes in the config files.

 To update instance to the newer version